csidsocialmedia/csidsocialmedia.github.io/_posts/2014-04-25-Finding-shortest-paths-on-flow-networks.markdown

     user: 165905, time: 19:23:57, Question ID: 1989255
     user: 79891, time: 12:23:36, Question ID: 1980082

-To study a flow network we shoud make sure it satistifies "flow equivalence" condition.
-As shown in the attached figure, we add to artificial nodes, "soruce" and "sink", to balance the network such that inflow (the sum of weighted indegree) equals outflow (the sum of weighted indegree) on every node within the network.
+To study a flow network we shoud make sure it satistifies the ["flow equivalence"](http://en.wikipedia.org/wiki/Flow_network) condition.
+As shown in the attached figure, we add two artificial nodes, "soruce" and "sink", to balance the network such that inflow (the sum of weighted indegree) equals outflow (the sum of weighted indegree) on every node within the network.

-To construct and balance a flow network from individual records (the time variable should be removed first) we use the following python scripts:
+To construct and balance a flow network from individual records (the time variable in the data set should be removed first) we use the following python scripts:

     import networkx as nx
     import re